 Fortunately, a growing number of competitors are offering the same types of advising service with little or no fees — and no humans.
 Robo-advisors are becoming more popular because they use algorithms to optimize portfolios, thus eliminating the overhead of live employees.

-3. Getting Rewarded for Saving and Spending
+8. Getting Rewarded for Spending